Aug 09, 2019 – Several immigration programs are available to business, investment and entrepreneur candidates to apply for admission to Canada.

 Read more on the Saskatchewan Entrepreneur Stream.

-The Manitoba Business Investor Stream targets qualified international business investors and entrepreneurs.
+The Manitoba Business Investor Stream is aimed at qualified international business investors and entrepreneurs.

 There are pathways for entrepreneurs and for farm investors.

 Under the Entrepreneur Pathway, the minimum investment is $250,000 for businesses situated in the Manitoba Capital Region and $150,000 if a business is situated outside of the Manitoba Capital Region.